Election year to feature bitter fights, deepening divides | WTOP

 The candidates represent the ideological diversity of an evolving Democratic Party that is teetering on the edge of its own civil war, united if only by overwhelming disdain for Trump.

-Former Vice President Joe Biden, 77, and former Mayor Pete Buttigieg, at 37 the youngest candidate, represent the party’s moderate wing, favoring a more cautious shift leftward on core issues like health care, education and immigration.
-On the other side, Elizabeth Warren, a 70-year-old progressive Massachusetts senator, and Sanders, at 78 the oldest and a self-described democratic socialist, are fighting for transformational changes including a shift to a single-payer health care system.
+Former Vice President Joe Biden and Buttigieg represent the party’s moderate wing, favoring a more cautious shift leftward on core issues like health care, education and immigration.
+On the other side, Elizabeth Warren, a 70-year-old progressive Massachusetts senator, and Sanders, a self-described democratic socialist, are fighting for transformational changes including a shift to a single-payer health care system.

 Political operatives are skeptical, and many progressives are disgusted, yet the strategy promises to complicate and prolong the bitter primary season.